CCMS-UCSD/GNPSDocumentation/docs/isgnpsright.md

 GNPS supports the analysis of tandem mass (MS/MS or MS2) data.
 Below are additional guidelines that describe the kinds of data that GNPS's analysis tools and shared knowledgebase handle.

+To check whether your data file is appropriate for GNPS, check out our [GNPS QC Checker](TODO).

 ## Ionization Type

 GNPS supports data from soft ionization sources, e.g. electro spray ionization (ESI), Atmospheric-pressure chemical ionization (APCI), Matrix-assisted laser desorption/ionization (MALDI).